SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-14-veni-veni-paxlovid.md

 ## The Weekend Conclusion

+Ok, that's more or less it:
+- The FDA has yet to act on Merck's molnupiravir, 2 weeks after the narrow AMDAC vote in favor of it.
-Ok, that's more or less it: paxlovid is moving along, everything looks good so far from what's available.
-On the other hand, what's available is from a relatively slim press release.
+- Paxlovid is moving along, everything looks good so far from what's available.
+- On the other hand, what's available is from a relatively slim press release.
 (I haven't dug into clinicaltrials.gov to see if there's an official report there yet.)

 So&hellip; things could change.

 US deaths from COVID-19 are just around 800,000.
 Now the FDA has the next move.
 Tick, tock&hellip; tick, tock&hellip; tick, tock&hellip;